 - Whether lenders in your area are willing to work with you

-In the steps below, we’ll get deeper into some of these factors and how you can use some of your strengths to overcome your weaknesses.
+In the steps below, we’ll get deeper into some of these factors and how you can use your strengths to overcome your weaknesses.

-Steps for buying a home with bad credit
+8 important steps to buying a house with bad credit

 When you’re considering buying a house with bad credit, going through these steps will help you find out where you stand and what to do!